harding/bitcoinops.github.io/_posts/en/newsletters/2024-01-31-newsletter.md

     John Law replied that fee-dependent timelocks (see [Newsletter
     #283][news283 fdt]) could make CTV safe to use with endogenous fees
-    in cases where particular versions of a transaction needed to be confirmed by a deadline, although fee dependent timelocks might delay some contract settlements by an indefinite amount of time.
+    in cases where particular versions of a transaction needed to be confirmed by a deadline, although fee-dependent timelocks might delay some contract settlements by an indefinite amount of time.

 ## Selected Q&A from Bitcoin Stack Exchange